Musawenkosi Nkomonde

-Musawenkosi Nkomonde is a South African naval officer, currently serving as Flag Officer Fleet.
+Rear Admiral Musawenkosi Nkomonde is a South African Naval officer.

 Background

 He joined the Navy in 1997 after school.
 After military training he attended the South African Military Academy where he earned a BSc degree.

 He then completed combat training before joining SAS Fleur as a gunnery officer and later navigation officer.
 He joined SAS Umzimkulu as a navigation officer before attending International Mine Warfare Course for Commanders in HMS Collingwood in 2004.